jundalisay/spblist/content/en/research/sarkar/katha/chapter-04.md

 These teachings of Baba inspired me to come still closer to Him.
 As a consequence whenever I go to Baba I always do so like a child.
 Baba's teachings had a profound impact on my heart and I adopted His teachings and again bowed at His Lotus Feet very humbly requesting Him to give me so much of self-confidence that I might follow the path shown by Him without ever getting tired.
 So far He has supported me at every step.

 I pray that it may continue like this forever.

-### THE DEFEAT OF AN ENEMY AND BABA’S LESSON ON THE ENEMY WITHIN

-My confrontations with Ajit Singh in the department continued to increase instead of abating.
-Since I had refused to pay the monthly sums he extorted from his subordinates, I had become a special target of his animosity.
-However I always kept Baba in my heart and returned the compliment of his dislike in like manner.

-In the meanwhile in January 1954, the government demoted him due to some of his past misdeeds.
-He had not, it seems, got away with his illicit practices after all.
-It was known that he had availed himself of the opportunities afforded a government inspector and profited greatly on bribes from business.

-Charges of corruption had followed him to Bhagalpur from his previous posting.
-The outcome of the investigation was his removal from Bhagalpur to an inferior position at Palanpur in the Punjab.
-I had nothing to do with all of that, but he believed otherwise, as I found out much later.

-Because he held me partly responsible for his setback, he took a leave of absence before reporting to Palanpur and went to Delhi in order to apply all his effort and influence to secure my own demotion.
-However, I knew nothing of all this, at the time that I learned about his downfall.
-All I knew then was that his conduct had finally caught up with him.

-Although, he tried to keep this news secret from me, still somehow I came to know of it.
-I felt happy at his downfall and threw a party for some of my friends to celebrate.
-I thoroughly enjoyed the news of his misfortune and laughed heartily about it.
-About this time, Chandranathji was going home on leave and as Jamalpur was on the way, he detrained there for a day or two for Baba's darshan.
-Baba said to him, "These days Nagina is suffering from mean mentality.
-Tell him not to give quarter to such feelings in his mind."
-As Chandranathji was not returning to Bhagalpur, he communicated Baba's instructions to me through a letter.
-I sought over and over in my mind as to when I had harboured such feelings, but could not locate the answer within.
-I therefore, took some time off and went to Baba.When I mentioned Chandranathji's letter to Baba, He said, "Yes!
-Chandranath is right.

-It is your duty to fight your enemy for self-protection, but to celebrate his defeat is the sign of mean mentality."

-I said, “Baba, is it not but natural to feel happy at the defeat of an adversary, so how is it mean?”

-Baba replied, ”Enmity is not with a person.
-Enmity is with the person’s conduct.
-Therefore to feel happy at the defeat of a person is mean."

-Baba's teachings made a great impression on my mind and I found in them the heighest of ideals and generosity of spirit.
-Now my contaminated and mean mind began to repent and feel remorse.
-I saw that I had behaved very badly and unbecomingly with respect to Ajit Singh and his demotion and had also earned a rebuke from Baba.
-But I felt a little relieved thinking of Baba’s teachings.
-I prostrated myself at Baba's feet and returned to Bhagalpur.

-It took sometime to wipe out this burden of guilt from my mind.
-But by Baba's infinite grace I was able to get free from this mental agony ultimately.